Could new China railway put Laos on the tourist map?

 Laos also needs better facilities -- a change that's already underway.
 The 32-room President by Akaryn hotel opened in a restored neoclassical villa next to the Presidential Palace in Vientiane in February.

-And in Luang Prabang, Azerai, a new venture from Aman Resorts' founder Adrian Zech, launched in February, while the Rosewood Luang Prabang is schedule to open its luxury tented camp and villas before the end of the year.
+And in Luang Prabang, Azerai, a new venture from Aman Resorts' founder Adrian Zech, launched in February, while the Rosewood Luang Prabang is scheduled to open its luxury tented camp and villas before the end of the year.

 While these properties are a step in the right direction, other tasteful, high-end hotel options are generally lacking.